Local construction of knotted screw dislocations in smectic liquid crystals: Any link transverse to the layers

-Finally, we consider the curve The image of $\tau_j$ is the boundary of a set $G$ homeomorphic to a disk that does not intersect $K$ in $M$.
+By construction, the image of $\tau_j$ is the boundary of a set $G\subset M$ homeomorphic to a disk that does not intersect $K$.
 We can thus make an isotopy, relative to the endpoints, between the path $K_j$ and the image of $\alpha_j^2\circ\alpha_j^3 \circ \alpha_j^1$.
-This deforms $K_j$ into a path that is positively transverse to the pages except maybe at the extreme points.
-At each one of the extreme points, the knot will be either positively transverse to the pages (if the extreme point was originally a tangency point), or tangent to a page (if the extreme point was originally transverse pages).
-This can be done for each \(j = 1, \dots, s\) without issues since the points $q_j$ that we chose in $I_i$ are all disjoint.
+This deforms $K_j$ into a path that is positively transverse to the pages, except maybe at the extreme points.
+At each one of the extreme points, the knot will be either positively transverse to the pages (if the extreme point was originally a tangency point), or tangent to a page (if the extreme point was originally transverse to the pages).
+This can be done for each \(j = 1, \dots, s\) without issues (in particular, without intersecting the knot with itself), using that the points $q_j$ that we chose in $I_i$ are all disjoint.

-In the end, notice that the pages $\theta_i, \theta_{i+1}$ will not have any more points where the knot is negatively transverse.
-We can now iteratively apply this procedure to $V_{i-1}$ and so, and the isotopies we apply do not interfere with each other (here the fact that the intervals $I_i$ are disjoint plays a role).
+In the end, notice that the pages corresponding to $\theta_i$ and $\theta_{i+1}$ will not have any more points where the knot is negatively transverse.
+We can now iteratively apply this procedure to $V_{i-1}$, and the isotopies we apply do not interfere with each other and do not create intersections of the knot with itself (here the fact that the intervals $I_i$ are disjoint plays a role).
 If we were to apply this step to $V_{i-1}$, the tangency points at $\theta_{i}$ would completely disappear.
-Thus, if we start say with $V_n$ and iterate the process down to $V_0$, at the last step, we have no tangencies left.
+Thus, if we iterate the process down to $V_0$, at the last step, we have no tangencies left.

 We have thus isotoped $K$ to be transverse to the pages of the open book as we wanted.
 An application of the construction described in Sections \ref{s:local} then implies that any knot type (or link type) can be locally introduced in a smectic of open book type. \Addresses